 I do still feel the sense of gratitude and imposter syndrome.
 But also looking at everyone else's resumes and background, I don't necessarily feel that I'm the least qualified for the job.

 What else comes to mind when you think about your history with ambition?

 My college boyfriend: Something that really stuck with me was that I was getting an honors undergraduate degree and one day I was trying to finish work on it and he's like, “No, I want to stay here and cuddle.
 I don't want you to work today.”

-I was applying for a Fulbright.
-And the idea was that I would get this award and eventually go off to live in South Korea for at least a year.
-I was dating someone at the time, and he knew about it.
+I was applying for a Fulbright and the idea was that I would get this award and eventually go off to live in South Korea for at least a year.
 He said that he was proud of me and excited for me to go.
 But he also, in his own way, would make it seem that it was kind of a turnoff, for lack of a better term.

 We had been dating for around three months.
 I'd say, "Hey, I want to take the next step.
 I want to take things to the next level."
 He says, "Look, I like you.
 I love that you're so ambitious.
 I love that you're doing X, Y, Z. But I really can't get serious with you knowing that you might leave the country in a year.
 That's too much for me right now."